 1984 - Midfield maestro Jan Mølby signed from Ajax for £225,000.
 He struck 61 times in 292 reds appearances, including a remarkable forty of his 42 attempted spot-kicks.
 He won three League titles and two FA Cups during his time at Anfield before joining Swansea City as Player/Manager on a free transfer in February 1996.

 Match of the Day

-1964 - Our 3-2 win over Arsenal at Anfield was the first game ever to be screened on the BBC's new "Match Of The Day" show.
+1964 - Our 3-2 win over Arsenal at Anfield was the first game ever to be screened on the BBC’s new “Match Of The Day” show.
 Phil Chisnall was the first player to kick a ball on MOTD, knocking the kick-off to Gordon Wallace, who grabbed a brace, including the winner that deflected off Don Howe past ex-reds keeper Jim Furnell.
-Roger Hunt netted the first goal on the show that only garnered an audience of 75,000 as BBC2 was still unavailable in large parts of the country.
-Future red Geoff Strong scored for the Gunners, while a black cat did a full lap of the pitch!
+Roger Hunt headed in the first goal on the show that only garnered an audience of 75,000 as BBC2 was still unavailable in large parts of the country.
+Future red Geoff Strong scored for the Gunners, with Joe Baker bagging one of his four past us, while a black cat did a full lap of the pitch!

 2011 – Greek centre-half Sotirios Kyrgiakos joined VfL Wolfsburg on a free transfer.
 He had arrived from A.E.K Athens for £2m two years earlier, following the summer departure of Sami Hyypiä.
 Soto bagged three goals in 49 largely solid performances at the back, becoming something of a cult figure for his no-nonsense style.
 On the same day, Steve Staunton joined Sunderland as a scout.